MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-248-Proprietary-Trading-Certain-Interests-Relationships-Covered-Funds-Regulation-VV/subpart-C-Covered-Funds-Activities-Investments/section-248.10.md

 (ii) Participates in the profits and losses of the separate account other than in compliance with applicable requirements regarding bank owned life insurance.

-(8) *Loan securitizations* (i) *Scope.* An issuing entity for asset-backed securities that satisfies all the conditions of this paragraph (c)(8) and the assets or holdings of which are composed solely of:
+(8) *Loan securitizations*—(i) *Scope.* An issuing entity for asset-backed securities that satisfies all the conditions of this paragraph (c)(8) and the assets or holdings of which are composed solely of:

 (A) Loans as defined in § 248.2(t);